Villux/jyy-housing-watch/README.md

 This application send email notification if new house appears.

 I have no motivation to live in Jyväskylä, so I'm only expanding my Clojure skills with this application.

 ## TODO

-* Connect to Google's email API
+* Implement scheduled run